Trass3r/setup-cpp/README.md

 # setup-cpp

-Github action to setup C++ matchers
+Github action to setup C++ build message matchers

 It may be used as a build step in your workflow like this: